rafael-leveque/crops-growth-analysis/NOTES.md

 - Object Storage : Useful for storing large files and keep light data in a database.
 (Example: Minio, Cloud Storage, S3, etc.)

 The choice will depend on the needs.
 A project may use multiple databases to store different types of data for different purposes.

+Some parcels will combine two stac items.
+This is not handled for now but data structure will have to be updated accordingly.

 ## Visualization